mateoconlechuga/cesium/README.md

 * Running ASM, C, and Basic programs directly, and they can be archived or not
 * [Un]Archiving, deleting, hiding programs
 * Catalog-like searching for programs for quick lookup
-* Ability to remove then run indicator when running Basic programs
+* Ability to hide then run indicator when running Basic programs
 * Support implemented for relocatable shared C and ASM libraries
 * Customizable icons for all file types (DoorsCS format)
 * Battery indicator and clock